GrantLancaster/GrantLancaster.github.io/README.md

 This is going to be the backend for a personal website.
 I intend to make it my portfolio for future endeavors.

 I like video games, boxing, and cats
-I'm LAing for the first time
-This class is dope
+Second semester LAing for Web.
+I'm a big fan of this class!